VainF/Torch-Pruning/README.md

 ```

 #### Interactive Pruning
 All high-level pruners offer support for interactive pruning.
 You can utilize the method `pruner.step(interactive=True)` to retrieve all the groups and interactively prune them by calling `group.prune()`.
-This feature is particularly useful when you want to have control over or monitor the pruning process.
+This feature is particularly useful if you want to control or monitor the pruning process.

 ```python
 for i in range(iterative_steps):